xuelingyi/SLRfinder/README.md

 Required R packages: igraph, data.table, SNPRelate, ggplot2, ggpubr, cowplot, parallel

 ## Input files
-Create a folder directory for each dataset using the dataset name.
+Create a directory for each dataset using the dataset name.
 The dataset folder should contain:
 1. **dataset.csv**: the sample information file, including at least two columns named "SampleID" (the same as the sample names in the sequencing data) and "Population"
 2. **reference.list**, the genome information including two space-delimited columns: column1 is the contig/scaffold ID in the reference genome, column2 is the preferred chromosome names that may be more informative (e.g., LGx).
 The two columns can be identical if the contigs have already been renamed as the human-informative version in the vcf file.
 3. **SLRfinder_functions.R**: the R script for running SLRfinder, available on Github
-4. **mydata.vcf** (or mydata.vcf.gz): the SNP genotypes in the vcf format.
-Run the following scripts in the dataset folder.
+4. **./a15m75**: the folder containing the filtered vcf files (can be generated using the step0_script below)
+5. **./GenoLD.snp100**: the folder containing the LD edge lists estimated using the filtered vcf files (can be generated using the step0_script below)
 <br>

 **Step0: prepare the input vcf datasets and the LD edge lists**

+This is an example **unix** script (can be adapted to R scripts) for vcf filtering and LD estimation.
 If using large datasets (e.g., whole-genome resequencing), it will be faster to process data in parallel by chromosome (if using chromosome-level reference genomes; the unassembled contigs may not be necessary to be included) or by contig/scaffold (if using low-quality genomes).

-See below for an example unix script (can be adapted to R scripts) for filtering and LD estimation.
+Run the following scripts in the dataset folder that should contain a vcf file **mydata.vcf** of the unfiltered SNP genotypes.
 This script will generate a folder **a15m75** to save the filtered vcf files, and a folder **GenoLD.snp100** to save the LD edge lists (mydata_LGx_a15m75.geno.ld, or mydata_a15m75.geno.ld).
 ```
 ## create folders to save the output of processed data of each chromosome
 mkdir a15m75 GenoLD.snp100

-## run below in an array job
+## below is an array job
 chr=$(sed -n ${SLURM_ARRAY_TASK_ID}p reference.list | awk '{print $1}')
 lg=$(sed -n ${SLURM_ARRAY_TASK_ID}p reference.list | awk '{print $2}')
 ind=mydata